To the REVELATION – Conclusions

 The first reference to ‘where the (probably dead) body is, there the eagles (or vultures) will be gathered together’ refers to the crucified Christ (the slain Lamb) and the ‘eagles’ were the Roman Legion (Mt.
 24:28); ‘this generation’ witnessed the rejection of Christ (Lk.
 17:25).

 John’s ‘present age’ is the era of the opening seals and it is a time of persecution and waiting.
 The dragon/ satan continues to stand by the sea-shore (12:18) and there are no time-parallels in this section.
 Satan’s victims cry for vengeance; they must wait (fifth seal, 6:9-11).
-When the sixth seal breaks (6:12-17), everyone thinks (wrongly) judgement day has come but this may represent the fall of Jerusalem in 70 A.D.
+When the sixth seal breaks (6:12-17), everyone thinks (wrongly) judgement day has come but this may represent the fall of Jerusalem in AD 70.
 Four angels at the four corners of the earth are told to wait while the 144,000 representatives of all the tribes of Israel are sealed (7:1-8).
 This generation experiences the ‘great tribulation’ (7:9-17).

 When the fifth trumpet sounds and the three ‘woes’ begin, activity in every cosmic space increases – as illustrated by the increased number and frequency of the time-parallels.
 On the physical-spiritual earth, the abyss opens (9:1-12) and a beast rises from the abyss onto the biblical earth (13:1-10) (time-parallel 2).

-All the main characters (excluding the One-seated-on-the-throne, 4:3) have identities that reflect the cosmic space within which they are found and the abyss beast has an appearance that reflects the two earthly spaces and two eras: John’s era of the beast’s seven heads/ hills/ kings (Rome and seven caesars); and in the age-to-come (the era of the ten horns/ kings) the beast will become the ‘eighth king’ (17:3-14).
+All the main characters (excluding the One-seated-on-the-throne, 4:3) have identities that reflect the cosmic space within which they are found and the abyss beast has an appearance that reflects the two earthly spaces and two eras: John’s era of the beast’s seven heads/ hills/ kings (Rome and seven caesars); and in the ‘age to come’ (the era of the ten horns/ kings) the beast will become the ‘eighth king’ (17:3-14).

 During the sixth trumpet/ second woe, four angels (perhaps those of 7:1) are released at the Euphrates (9:13-21) and the earth beast rises (13:11-15) (time-parallel 3).
 The earth beast has an alter-ego as a false prophet (16:13) who works on behalf of the abyss beast (13:12-17, 19:20, 20:10).
 He sets up a speaking image of the abyss beast and everyone must worship it (13:14-15) and be ‘marked’ on the biblical earth if they want to buy or sell (13:16-18).
 On the physical-spiritual earth, John interacts with the mighty angel with the little scroll and there will be ‘no more delay’ (10:6).
 John hears the seven thunder prophecies, eats a little scroll and is told to measure the temple (10:1-11:2) (time-parallel 4).
+More may be known about what is happening at the time when the seven thunders speak.

-Two witnesses are appointed and killed in Jerusalem (11:3-10) and the ‘sign’ of the seven angels with the last plagues is seen in heaven’s environs (15:1) (time-parallel 5).
+‘Two witnesses’ are appointed and killed in Jerusalem (11:3-10) and the ‘sign’ of the seven angels with the last plagues is seen in heaven’s environs (15:1) (time-parallel 5).
 When the two witnesses are resurrected, a tenth of the city collapses and 7,000 people die, and the seventh trumpet sounds (11:11-18) – and the victorious martyrs rejoice in heaven’s throne-room (15:2-4) (time-parallel 6).
 The story-line steps back in relative time at 15:1 because the bowls are prepared and the heavenly Temple is opened (15:5) before the Lamb appears on Mt Zion (14:1-5).

 4) The Lamb appears on Mt Zion, Babylon falls (Framework 4, time-parallels 8b-11)